-Patent Concentration, Asymmetric Information, and Tax-Motivated Income Shifting
+Patent Concentration, Limited Comparable Information, and Tax-Motivated Income Shifting

 Keywords: income shifting; intellectual property; knowledge diffusion; transfer pricing